Himanshu372/NLTK_Exercises/README.md

 # NLTK_Exercises

-#Contains collection of exercises from the NLTK book.Repo contains chapters from the book starting from 2nd.Comments and suggestions are highly appreciated.
+Contains collection of exercises from the NLTK book.</br>Repo contains exercises from chapters of the book starting from 2nd.</br>Comments and suggestions are highly appreciated.